EnokiUN/psup/README.rst

     Jack started to slowly drown but a man helped him get out of the river safely.
    - JUMP hunter

-more examples can be found in the `atlas folder <https://github.com/EnokiUN/psup/blob/main/atlas/>`_.
+more examples can be found in the `SUSMon folder <https://github.com/EnokiUN/psup/blob/main/SUSMon/>`_.

 This might look like a bit too much to understand at once but I'll break it bit by bit.